Brewer's Vat of Queen Mother Ankhenes-Pepi

 Given to the Museum by Mr. and Mrs. V. Everit Macy, 1923.

 Hayes, William C. 1953.
-Scepter of Egypt I: A Background for the Study of the Egyptian Antiquities in The Metropolitan Museum of Art, Part I: From the Earliest Times to the End of the Middle Kingdom.
-New York: Metropolitan Museum of Art, p.
+Scepter of Egypt I: A Background for the Study of the Egyptian Antiquities in The Metropolitan Museum of Art: From the Earliest Times to the End of the Middle Kingdom.
+Cambridge, Mass.: The Metropolitan Museum of Art, p.
 129, 130; fig. 79.